-Despite being a popular subject in our society today, most people don’t know anything about the hearing aid.
+Despite being a common sight these days, most people don’t know anything about the history of the hearing aid.
 Many overlook hearing aids until they become prominent in our lives.
 It's amazing how something so small can have such a great impact on our lives.
-Here are some pieces of history about the hearing aid that you may not know.
+Here are some pieces of hearing aid history that you may not know.

 Some of the first hearing aids were actually constructed of animal horns and looked like trumpets.
 These trumpet-like hearing aids worked as the thin tube side was placed directly in the ear and the wider side facing away from the ear.